 One of the best ways to explore Tokyo is to visit the local areas and immerse yourself in the local culture.
 If you want to explore local areas, we have created scavenger hunt adventures personalised to your interests, filled with fun facts, clues and puzzles.
 If you’re curious, you can check out the games here!
 Check out the Flip Japan Games here! |

-Japanese Phrases for Drinking in Japan
+Japanese Words and Phrases for a Night Out of Drinking

 An izakaya is a place where you can drink and eat tapas-style snacks.
 They tend to be pretty cozy, so you will definitely get to know the quirks of the owner and your fellow clientele.
-A definite must-visit if you’re in Tokyo!
+A definite must-visit if you’re in Japan!

-A lot of Japanese bars and izakayas will charge you an ‘otōshi’ to drink there.
-Food and drink are traditionally served together, so ‘otōshi’ also means a little bowl of food they’ll serve you with your first drink.
+A lot of Japanese bars and izakayas will charge you an otōshi to drink there.
+Food and drink are traditionally served together, so otōshi also means a little bowl of food they’ll serve you with your first drink.
 Neat!

 Can’t see the bartender?
 After another round of Moscow Mules?
 Just shout ‘sumimasen’ to get their attention.
 This useful Japanese phrase will come in very handy.